endoflife-date/endoflife.date/products/godot.md

 # Do not forget to remove the link after the first patch release.
 # For 3.x releases, they get deprecated on 3.x+1 release
-# 3.x will turn to LTS with the 3.5 release.
 releases:
 -   releaseCycle: "4.2"
     releaseDate: 2023-11-29